theryangeary/choose/readme.md

                         # items are separated by ':' instead of whitespace
 choose 2:5              # print everything from the 2nd to 5th item on the line,
                         # exclusive of the 5th
-choose -i 2:5           # print everything from the 2nd to 5th item on the line,
+choose -n 2:5           # print everything from the 2nd to 5th item on the line,
                         # inclusive of the 5th
 choose :3               # print the beginning of the line to the 3rd item,
                         # exclusive